A bunch of tips and experience that I’ve gathered after several years on the road

 Many places in the world, you’ll have dogs chasing you, especially in developing countries.
 Often they just want to play or mark their territory, but some regions they get super aggressive and will attempt to bite you and your panniers.

 In Peru I had enough and duct-taped a plastic-bottle onto my front-rack in order to cycle with a stick.
 The dogs are clearly afraid when I raise my “sword” like a knight on a horse.
-And, when attacked, I have absolutely no moral problems with defending myself and smacking the hell out of the aggressive dogs, if necessary.
+And, when attacked, I have no moral problems with defending myself and smacking the aggressive dogs, if necessary.

 But be careful of how you mount the stick in the plastic-bottle, you don’t want it to jump out of the bottle and into your front wheel while cycling.